-- The tapered element oscillating microbalance (TEOM-FDMS) method measures mass and uses a filter dynamic measurement system to eliminate moisture measurements from the sample, allowing the mass to be converted.
-This is a Federal Equivalent Method (FEM) for PM2.5. - The nephelometer uses scattering of light in a photomultiplier tube, which is then compared to Reference and Equivalent method data to produce an estimate of PM2.5.
+- There are now three FEM methods used in the network: (1) The tapered element oscillating microbalance (TEOM-FDMS) method measures mass and uses a filter dynamic measurement system to eliminate moisture measurements from the sample, allowing the mass to be converted.
+(2) The beta attenuation monitor (BAM) method measures the attenuation of beta radiation as pollution is collected on a filter tape.
+The attenuation is converted to PM 2.5.
+(3) The TEOM 1405 F model is a new model that replaces (TEOM-FDMS) instruments.
+All three of these are considered Federal Equivalent Method (FEM) for PM2.5. - The nephelometer uses scattering of light in a photomultiplier tube, which is then compared to Reference and Equivalent method data to produce an estimate of PM2.5.
 While light scattering has been proven to correlate well with PM2.5, this is an "unofficial" method using a surrogate.

-The Agency and Ecology work together to evaluate the TEOM-FDMS technology as compared to the reference method.
-Ecology reports the data to EPA as full equivalent method data.
+The Agency and Ecology work together to quality assure the FEM technology as compared to the reference method.